Image: Sam Walton, CC4.0

 The goal of this campaign is for the government to trigger the socio-economic duty, section 1 of the Equality Act 2010.
 The Equality Trust is working with Just Fair and 60 other individuals and groups to achieve this.

 Working under the #1forEquality campaign banner, we asked MPs to support our Early Day Motion 591, on the commencement and enforcement of the socio-economic duty, in 2017.
 We had the support of 82 MPs, and in the years after grew support across parties.
-At a local level, the Fairness Five pledges to enact the socio-economic duty at a local level won support from several major city council.
+At a local level, the Fairness Five pledges to enact the socio-economic duty at a local level won support from several major city councils.

 The Labour Party included enacting the socio-economic duty in their manifest for the 2024 general election, and we joined the General Federation of Trade Unions on Make Equality Real to demand that promise is kept.